Uafhulufhedzea/International-Bank-Payment-System/README.md

 3. **Make Payment** — Enter amount, select currency, choose provider (SWIFT), enter payee account and SWIFT code, click **Pay Now**.
 4. **Logout** — End session.

-## Employee Portal
-- Displays all pending transactions from the database in a table.
-- Employees can verify payee account info and SWIFT codes.
-- Click **Submit to SWIFT** to forward a verified transaction.

 ---

 ## Testing Guide